Aman09072000/Catroid/GsocDocumentation/gsoc-ds-documentation.md

   * But it’s possible to just shift those classes also to stage module because then we can also use it in application module.
   * If this is done for all classes, we wouldn’t reach our goal to clearly separate Stage and IDE part and would need a refactoring of all issued classes.
 * Refactor every related class to don’t have dependencies back to the application module.
   * After talking to Patrick, we tried to shift from outter to core.
-But even sthe smallest only stage related classes (“Actions” in Pocket Code, over a 100 files) have all dependencies to the application module.
+But even the smallest only stage related classes (“Actions” in Pocket Code, over a 100 files) have all dependencies to the application module.
   * Each of these dependencies will result in another file which needs to be refactored to be separate.

 Example for [StopSoundAction.kt](https://github.com/Catrobat/Catroid/blob/develop/catroid/src/main/java/org/catrobat/catroid/content/actions/StopSoundAction.kt).